 If there is a material change to the terms and conditions of your employment, then your employer must submit an amended O-1 petition.
 Some smaller changes may not require an amended petition, but it is required if the change is material.
 There can be confusion regarding what types of changes are considered material and immaterial.
 Working with an immigration attorney can help you navigate this question.

 Applying for an O-1 visa can be complicated, and you may want the help of an immigration attorney.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.